 Section 36-12-2 of the General Laws provides that all State employees are entitled to hospital care and surgical/medical benefits.

 Employees may choose individual or family coverage under UnitedHealthCare PPO Plan as well as Delta Dental of RI and Vision Service Plan.
-Employees who are covered by a spouses plan (or another plan) may elect to waive medical coverage and become eligible for an annual reimbursement of up to $2002 (treated as taxable income) for non-classified employees and $2001 for classified employees.
+Employees who are covered by a spouses plan (or another plan) may elect to waive medical coverage and become eligible for an annual reimbursement of up to $1001 (treated as taxable income).

 Coverage is effective as of the date of hire.
-If coverage is not elected at the time of hire, employees may not reenter the plan until the next open enrollment (effective July 1st) unless a "Change in Family Status" is experienced.
+If coverage is not elected at the time of hire, employees may not reenter the plan until the next open enrollment (effective January 1st) unless a "Change in Family Status" is experienced.
 Change in Family Status is defined as, marriage, death of a spouse or child, birth or adoption of a child, divorce or legal separation from a spouse and termination of spouse’s employment or reduction in spouse’s hours or employment resulting in loss of benefits.
+Effective 1-1-2017, employees have 31 days to report a family status change (including marriage status change).

 Applicable co-share’s will be deducted from the employees biweekly pay on a pre-tax basis.
 For a schedule of current co-share click on the applicable employment classification below: